pratimeh/kubernetes-training-accion-2025/README.md

 ---

-## 🔹 Step 4: Use NGINX IP in kubeadm
+Use NGINX IP in kubeadm

 Get the **internal IP** of your NGINX Load Balancer: